It sometimes seems these days as if taking an herbal supplement is akin to gambling…you never know what you are going to get.

 Most people have never heard of kratom.
 So what is it?
-Kratom–also known as Mitragyna Speciosa–is a tropical tree native to Thailand, Malaysia, Myanmar, Indonesia and Papau New Guinea.
-Its leaves contains two potent chemicals, mytragynine and 7-hydroxymitragynine.
-Mitragynine has a mild opioid effects and 7-hydroxymitragynine is 13 times more potent than morphine.
+Kratom–also known as Mitragyna Speciosa–is a tropical tree native to Thailand, Malaysia, Myanmar, Indonesia, and Papua New Guinea.
+Its leaves contain two potent chemicals, mitragynine and 7-hydroxymitragynine.
+Mitragynine has mild opioid effects and 7-hydroxymitragynine is 13 times more potent than morphine.
 This puts kratom in the opioid family and makes it highly addictive.

 Despite this fact, kratom is widely available on the internet in unregulated supplements.
 Health food and herbal supplement websites tout kratom’s benefits, claiming that it can increase energy, help with concentration, boost your mood, fight stress and naturally relieve pain, conveniently ignoring the fact that it can have potentially dangerous side-effects and be addicting.
 Considering the current opioid epidemic in the country, this is unbelievable.